 Following ten years at ‘Grey Horn Butte’ (Devil’s Tower), and twenty years at the Wild Horse Sanctuary south of Hot Springs, our elders were pleased this year to petition the Flandreau Santee Sioux Tribe and to receive their invitation to continue this ritual on their tribal land – a beautiful tract of spiritual homelands south of Cheyenne Crossing, S.D., on Highway 85.

-At this year’s Sundance, our 68 dancers were led by Willard Fool Bull, Jr, and staff bearer Thomas Cook.
-Dance lineup began with Fool Bull holding before him a 600 year-old buffalo skull provided graciously by Mae Inchimuk; while staff bearer Cook carried the Tiospaye’s new staff of a dozen ancient eagle feathers selected for the purpose via family tradition of natural world education, shared with the Farm and Wilderness Camps of Plymouth, Vermont.
+At this year’s Sun Dance, our 68 dancers were led by Willard Fool Bull, Jr. and staff-bearer, Thomas Cook.
+The Dance lineup began with Fool Bull holding before him a 600 year-old buffalo skull provided graciously by Mae Inchimuk, while staff bearer Cook carried the Tiospaye’s new staff of a dozen ancient eagle feathers selected for the purpose via family tradition of natural world education, shared with the Farm and Wilderness Camps of Plymouth, Vermont.
 Through these feathers our prayers would carry their prayers, was the stated intent.
 Overseen by Intercessors David American Horse, 86, and his brother Joseph, 83, most of the dancers were of Native lineage, including twelve tribes and people from the four directions like Canada, Mexico, Europe, and Chile.
 80-100 people were there in support, camped along the tree lines.

-Upon completion of the ceremony there were two Hunka adoptions and one honoring, conducted by Richard Broken Nose.
+Upon completion of the ceremony there were two Hunka adoptions and one honouring, conducted by Richard Broken Nose.
 Loretta Afraid Of Bear Cook adopted Dr. Delphine Red Shirt as her sister.
 Delphine is a professor at Stanford University in California, and her book George Sword’s Warrior Narratives was published last fall.
 Loretta and Tom Cook then adopted Essen Alvarez Alvarado of Mexico as their grandson.
-Then, Cruz Collin, 14, was honored for his steadfastness in life after participating in four sun dances at the Wild Horse Sanctuary.
+Then, Cruz Collin, 14, was honoured for his steadfastness in life after participating in four Sun Dances at the Wild Horse Sanctuary.

 The heartfelt thanks of all the relatives extends in gratefulness to our principal supporters, including Flandreau Santee Sioux Tribe, Onaway Trust, Plenty International, Running Strong for American Indian Youth, Sacred Healing Circle, Mariel Foundation, Ketels Family Charitable Trust, Farm and Wilderness Camps, and each one of you.